Skip to content

 Residents in the Health Equities and Disparities track are fully immersed in our community— see the separate website section about this special track.
 Residents in this track rotate at multiple other sites in addition to what the Categoricals typically experience.

 State-of-the-Art practice: Kaiser Oakland residents are provided individual laptops and smartphones enabling them to manage patients in person, via video visit, or via telemedicine.
 Resident note-writing is augmented with Artificial Intelligence (AI) and voice dictation apps.
 Residents also gain experience in dermoscopy and in using point-of-care ultrasound to diagnose common outpatient conditions.
+Up-yo-Dat and Open Evidence are provided free-of-charge to all residents.

 R2 and R3s may go on Global Health rotations.
 For their first Global Health rotation, the R2 or R3 will receive an additional stipend to offset additional costs of travel and lodging.